Tidying up your yard in fall can easily turn into a day-long job. After all that hard work, put your leaves to good use.

 Best of all, compost is simple to make!
 Though, it does take time.
 Learn how to compost leaves below.

 If you want mulch to help retain soil moisture, make leaf mold.
-If you want more plant nutrients and pest and disease control, compost is the way to go.
+If you want more plant nutrients and to avoid the spread of weeds, pests, and disease, composting is the way to go.

 To start, shred the leaves with a mower, catch ‘em in your mower bag, then: